Cannabinoid hyperemesis syndrome: History

 Cannabinoid hyperemesis was first reported in the Adelaide Hills of South Australia in 2004 by an analysis of only 9 patients (originally 19; 10 dropped out of the study) referred to participate in this study with the goal to link cannabis to a vomiting syndrome due to the patients' previously diagnosed cyclical vomiting syndrome and that they happened to use cannabis.
-CHS wasn't reported in users of synthetic cannabinoids until 2013 despite widespread use occurring as early as 2009 and having a significantly higher cannabinoid receptor action than THC.
+CHS was not reported in users of synthetic cannabinoids until 2013 despite widespread use occurring as early as 2009 and having a significantly higher cannabinoid receptor action than THC.

 The name "cannabinoid hyperemesis syndrome" was also coined at this time.
 The report focused on nine patients who were chronic cannabis users who presented with cyclical vomiting illness.
 One woman in the study reported that warm baths provided the only relief from the nausea, severe vomiting, and stomach pain, and reportedly burned herself in a hot water bath three times trying to get relief.

 Society and culture

 CHS is not well known.
-An emergency department physician in 2018 commented that the condition wasn't on their "radar" in the five years prior, though the condition was being diagnosed more often now.
+An emergency department physician in 2018 commented that the condition was not on their "radar" in the five years prior, though the condition was being diagnosed more often now.
 Many people are surprised by the notion that cannabis can induce symptoms of nausea and vomiting, given the fact that cannabis is used to prevent nausea and vomiting.

 The portmanteau "scromiting" (scream + vomiting) has been used as a colloquial name for the condition, though it is not clear how widespread the use of the term is.

-Famous actor David Krumholtz told The New York Times in 2024 that he had lost over 100 pounds and needed to be hospitalized several times due to cannabinoid hyperemesis syndrome.
-Krumholtz admitted that he'd spend up to 10 hours at a time in hot baths to relieve symptoms.
+Actor David Krumholtz told The New York Times in 2024 that he had lost over 100 pounds and needed to be hospitalized several times due to cannabinoid hyperemesis syndrome.
+Krumholtz admitted that he had spend up to 10 hours at a time in hot baths to relieve symptoms.
 After CHS nearly cost him his role in the 2023 film Oppenheimer, he quit using cannabis permanently.